KyleLynnRas/booking-frontend/README.md

 ### Summary

 A booking site for Peculiarity Productions to showcase different available performance packages and allow users to request a quote.
 Users are able to sign up and log in and JWT is used to ensure users are logged in before accessing the pages.
-Users can see all reviews for a specific performace, and perform full CRUD operations on the review model by making requests to the backend booking-api.
+Users can see all reviews for a specific performance, and perform full CRUD operations on the review model by making requests to the backend booking-api.

+Photography by: Rob Klug, Tony Hitchcock, Devon Rowland, Levi CHeff and Gotchabitchez

 ### Live link:
 https://peculiarityproductions.netlify.app/